Blaze is a renderer fully built with the DirectX Ray Tracing API at its core. It supports both ray & path tracing

 What did I do?

-• Expanded my personal DirectX library to support the DirectX Ray Tracing API
+• Expanded my personal DirectX library to support the DirectX Ray Tracing API together with helper functionality

 • Support for 3D models using the glTF format